 “resumption day” means a day fixed under section 4(1);

-“town planning scheme” means a town planning scheme that is in operation under the Town Planning and Development Act 1928;

 “WALA” means the Western Australian Land Authority established by the Western Australian Land Authority Act 1992 section 5;

-“WAPC” means the Western Australian Planning Commission established by the Western Australian Planning Commission Act 1985.
+“WAPC” means the Western Australian Planning Commission established by the Planning and Development Act 2005 section 7(1).

 (2) Certificates of Title, Deposited Plans or Diagrams referred to in this Act are those held by the department of the Public Service that principally assists in the administration of the Transfer of Land Act 1893.

+[Section 3 amended by No. 43 of 2005 s.
+53(2).]

 4. Governor may fix certain dates

 (1) On the recommendation of the Planning Minister, the Governor, by a proclamation published in the Gazette, may fix a day as resumption day.